beaolivei/hooks-lecture/tv-show-app/README.md

-# Getting Started with Create React App
+# Getting Started

+You can check a working version of the app [here](https://inquisitive-genie-9689b5.netlify.app/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).